-Who is responsible for road repairs?
+Who is responsible for road and highway repair?

 Under section 41 of the Highways Act 1980, highway authorities have a legal duty to maintain their respective sections of the road network and maintain the Strategic Roads Network.

-Who pays for road repairs?
+Who pays for road and highway repair?

 According to industry reports, around 18% of the UK’s local road network is in poor condition.
 It is estimated that getting roads back into a ‘reasonable’ steady-state would cost around £9.31 billion and take around 14 years to complete.

-In regard to funding and who pays for road repairs, the Central Government holds the core responsibility for making funding available for local roads maintenance and renewals.
+In regard to funding and who pays for road and highway repair, the Central Government holds the core responsibility for making funding available for local roads maintenance and renewals.
 The Department for Transport (DfT) is responsible for funding local road renewals and upgrades, while the Ministry of Housing Communities and Local Government provides revenue support to local highways authorities.
 Local road maintenance expenditure can also be funded by local governments own revenues.

 The Department for Transport